EdithMalense/Personal-Codex-Agent/README.md

 - [ ] **Self-reflective Agent Mode** (planned)

 ## Demo Video

-[Embed or link to your 5-minute walkthrough video]

 **Video Covers**:
 - Live demonstration of the agent
 - Different personality modes in action